nus-cs2103-AY2223S2/tp/docs/UserGuide.md

-### 5. View a student’s upcoming homework: `view-homework`

-Displays the list of upcoming exams / school assignments of a student.

-Format: `view-homework [name/STUDENT_NAME]`

-* Can also be done by clicking the `Homework` button to view a student's upcoming homeworks.
-* `name` is optional, but can be used to only view homework from a particular student.

-Examples:
-`view-homework s/John` Displays all homework of the student named `John`.
-`view-homework` Displays all homework for all students.

 ### 6. Create a new Lesson plan for upcoming lesson: `new-lesson`

 Creates a new lesson for a given student, with a lesson title and time.